Thank you for reading our post, please rate this article at the end.

 Controlling your workouts

-When hiking, you are in total control of your workout, going at your own pace, distance, and course.
+When hiking, you are in total control of your workout, setting your own pace, distance, and route.
 No one is there to dictate how long to walk each day.
 Everyone loves this freedom, and hiking provides exactly that.

 When hiking, you decide what route to take.
 Some prefer scenic mountains, while others opt for trails.